 Like placement, factors like weather and power may require a sudden change in stage schedules.
 We recommend you tell your followers to find out the performance schedule when they visit the island.
 Schedules will be posted at stage locations.

 If you are performing on a stage, and you must tell your followers when you are scheduled, do not advertise the time of your performance until your curator tells you your performance time has been finalized.
 Just because you request a particular time, it does not mean we can accommodate it.
 Check with your curator before advertising times.

 FIGMENT offers two optional “Site Visit” events prior to FIGMENT Weekend, which provide artists the opportunity to visit the Island and meet FIGMENT staff in person.
 See the Weekend Event Process Timeline for the dates planned for this year.

-Site Visit 1 (SV1) is scheduled before the Island is open to the public for the season, giving artists the opportunity to explore the Island well in advance of the event and request specific locations.
+Site Visit 1 (SV1) is scheduled well in advance oft the event giving artists the opportunity to explore the Island.
 Reservations with your curator must be made in advance to participate in SV1.

 Artists are welcome to attend either event if their schedules allow